sourcegraph/about/handbook/product/beta_and_experimental_feature_labels.md

 **Rarely**, sometimes we use a different label when a feature is in `Beta` in order to benefit from limiting initial rollout without invoking users' connotations with the word "Beta."

-For example: a feature may be ready for GA in on a security and functional level, but we want to test the UX before entering GA.
+For example: a feature may be ready for GA on a security and functional level, but we want to test the UX before entering GA.
 We don't want users to incorrectly assume the security isn't robust by attaching a `Beta` label, but we do need to communicate limited availability and possible UX polishing.
 Traditionally, we use the term `Early Access` for these cases.